 Before you start your development you must send us:

 - CIL form - Assumption of Liability.
 This form confirms who is responsible for paying the CIL charge relating to the development.
 If it is not returned then the charge will default to the registered landowner and additional costs may be applied.

 - CIL form - Commencement Notice.
 This form lets us know when your development is going to commence and will form the basis of the date that your CIL payment is due.
 This form must be returned no later than one day before development commences.
 If it is not returned a penalty will be added and full payment will be due immediately.

-- CIL form - Claiming Exemption or Relief .
+- CIL form - Charitable and / or Social Housing Relief.
 If you are claiming relief from payment then you must also return this form prior to the commencement of the development.
 (See our guidance notes for Self Build Relief, Residential Annex or Extension Relief, Social Housing Relief and Charitable Development Relief).